C++ vs Java

 C++ and Java both support object-oriented programming and are statically typed programming languages.
 Though there are many similarities between Java and C++, the two programming languages are not interchangeable.

 There was a time when C++ and Java competed to become the most popular programming language.
-Moreover, the reason for their extended popularity in their early years was that they both support object-oriented programming (OOP), and at that time there were not many languages that follows OOP.
+Moreover, the reason for their extended popularity in their early years was that they both support object-oriented programming (OOP).
+At that time, there were not many languages that follows OOP.

-For a beginner, it is always tough to make a choice between C++ and Java.
-However, most of the time it is suggested that C++ is a better language to learn for beginners because it is not a pure object-oriented language.
+For a beginner, choosing between C++ and Java is always tough.
+However, most of the time, it is suggested that C++ is a better language to learn for beginners because it is not a pure object-oriented language.

 This article draws a simple comparison between C++ and Java that can help beginners to make a choice between the two programming languages.
 But before we move on to discuss C++ vs Java, let’s have a quick overview of each programming language.